Jeep Renegade SUV - Engines, drive & performance

 In-depth reviews

-The new 178bhp engine has all-wheel drive (read our guide to the differences between all-wheel drive and four-wheel drive), and it’s linked to the same nine-speed auto as the diesel.
-This is the fastest model in the range, hitting 0-62mph in 8.5 seconds.
+When available, the 178bhp engine came with all-wheel drive (read our guide to the differences between all-wheel drive and four-wheel drive), and was linked to the same nine-speed auto as the diesel.
+This was the fastest model in the range, hitting 0-62mph in 8.5 seconds.

 Hybrid engines

 Two plug-in hybrid 4xe versions of the Renegade were introduced in 2020, bolstering the power of the 1.3-litre petrol engine with a 59bhp electric motor.
-As standard the 4xe provides up to 187bhp but the Trailhawk gets 237bhp for extra performance.
+As standard the 4xe provides up to 187bhp but the Trailhawk and 2023 Upland Special Edition get 237bhp for extra performance.
 Petrol power is sent to the front wheels, while the electric motor drives the rear axle to provide four-wheel drive.

 There's also a Sport mode but it's probably best left alone, because the six-speed automatic gearbox feels lethargic and holds on to gears for too long.
 With a 0-62mph time of 7.5 seconds (7.1 seconds for the Trailhawk), the Renegade 4xe is the fastest version in the line-up, but it doesn't really have the body control, steering precision or grip to make the most of the extra pace.
 It rides smoothly, however, and its electric motorway can happily get it to motorway speeds with no help from the petrol engine.